ksalekk/java-practice/README.md

 3. Go to the root directory for compiled files ```cd ./bins```
 4. Run compiled files (remember not to type .class extension) ```java edu/ksalekk/clientserver/PhoneBookServer```

-You can also run all these programms in your IDE.
+You can also run all these programs in your IDE.
 ***

 # Five Philosophers